 Explore the history of West Tennessee through displays that chronicle the Civil War history of the area as well as works of art, interactive exhibits and family-friendly programs.

 International Rock-A-Billy Hall of Fame & Museum

-This site celebrates rockabilly, where early rock 'n' roll meets "hillbilly music, made popular in the early 1950s by acts like Buddy Holly, Elvis Presley, Bill Haley, W.S.
+This site celebrates rock-a-billy, where early rock '‘n' roll meets "hillbilly" music, made popular in the early 1950s by acts like Buddy Holly, Elvis Presley, Bill Haley, W.S.
 "Fluke" Holland, Rayburn Anthony, Carl Mann, and of course, Jackson's famous son, Carl Perkins.
-A mural outside pays tribute to rockabilly's greats.
-Inside, see memorabilia, photographs, and learn about the people behind the music.
+See memorabilia and photographs; learn about the people behind the music.

 Nashville, Chattanooga & Saint Louis Depot & Railroad Museum

 The Nashville, Chattanooga, & St. Louis Railroad brought passengers to Jackson's South Royal depot to partake of the town's mineral waters, eat popcorn supplied by a local character named Popcorn Johnny and gather for live music.
 The depot contains photos, artifacts, and memorabilia as well as two authentic cabooses and a dining car.

 This 1200-acre site is the largest mound group of the Middle Woodland period in the U.S., with the second highest mound in the country.
 These 15 earthen mounds were used as a ceremonial site for a Native Americans tribe that predates any of the tribes we know today.